NawafHA/Academic-Resume/content/home/experience.md

     location: San Diego, California
     date_start: '2020-06-06'
     date_end: '2021-08-06'
     description:
+    |-
-    Formulated machine-learning algorithms that applied proven regression techniques on a carbon/epoxy composite failure envelope dataset which performed very accurately to the experimental data up to 92 percent of the Dme.
+        *Formulated machine-learning algorithms that applied proven regression techniques on a carbon/epoxy composite failure envelope dataset which performed very accurately to the experimental data up to 92 percent of the time.
-• Reviewed and evaluated overall performance of each method and highlighted the strengths and weaknesses of various techniques for structural engineering applicaDons.
+*Reviewed and evaluated overall performance of each method and highlighted the strengths and weaknesses of various techniques for structural engineering applications.
-• Produced a convoluDonal neural network algorithm as a means to detect crack pixels on a large dataset of cracked pavement which outperformed previous algorithms by over 60 percent.
+*Produced a convoluDonal neural network algorithm as a means to detect crack pixels on a large dataset of cracked pavement which outperformed previous algorithms by over 60 percent.

   - title: Undergraduate Research Assistant